Cheap and easy cod with pesto recipe

 - Preheat your oven to 200°C, gas mark 6, or 180°C if you've got a fan oven.

-- Peel your potatoes and chop them once (and once again if you want smaller potatoes) down the middle.
+- Peel your potatoes and chop them once down the middle (and once again if you want smaller potatoes).

 - Toss them with the olive oil so they're thoroughly covered.
 We find the best way to do this is to bring them together with the oil in a double-handled colander and toss.
 This ensures your potatoes are thoroughly coated, but that there isn't too much excess oil.